(This is chapter 23 of my ongoing memoir of the Internet industry.)

 Internet stocks had been exciting high-risk buys on Wall Street since Netscape's historic initial public offering in August 1995, but it was still a shock to see a small, little-known company like Broadcast blow the ceiling open.
 I had visited their site once or twice, but they didn't have much music and were mainly known for college basketball webcasts.
 Yet somehow Wall Street's many-to-many mind chose Broadcast.com as a super-winner must buy, and shot it to the sky on its first day.

 Future anthropologists studying the strange event known as the dot-com bubble of the late 1990s must understand that there were two separate phenomena operating at once: there was a dot-com craze, and there was an IPO craze.
 The dot-com craze happened when it became the fashion for investors to take unusual risks on futuristic Internet companies with very hazy business models.
 More and more professional and amateur investors began playing the dot-coms, even as traditional and conservative investors naturally scoffed at the airy stocks.
 My savvy stepfather Gene had always enjoyed playing the stock market, and had made out very well over the years with blue chips like IBM and General Electric.
-He advised me to go ahead and work for a dot-com -- Pathfinder was a dead end, he said -- but said I should never, ever put my own money into one.
+He advised me to go ahead and work for a dot-com -- Pathfinder was a dead end, he and I agreed, because it was not a lean startup but a badly managed corporate dinosaur -- but said I should never, ever put my own money into one.